 R.G Carter began his building firm in the early 1920’s and the business is still flourishing today.
 The lych-gate to the church in Drayton is in memory of R.G Carter and all the good work he did for the village.
 The playing field, adjacent to the church, was given in memory of his wife.

-Drayton has very good amenities, including a bank, post office, doctors’ surgery, chemist, baker, patisserie, florist, hairdresser, beautician and child-friendly public houses.
+Drayton has very good amenities, including a bank, post office, estate agents, doctors’ surgery, chemist, baker, tea rooms, florist, hairdressers, beauticians, butchers, ladies clothing and 2 child-friendly public houses – the Red Lion and The Cock.